 The Wellbeing, Information & Networking Groups (WINGS) were formed following feedback from members who found the focus around the 5 Ways to Wellbeing extremely beneficial, as well as an ask from partners who were seeking support group provision for the people they were working with presenting with poor mental health, who would benefit from wellbeing information and peer networking opportunities.

-WINGS are structured peer support groups that focus on a specific activity each week to encourage people to engage in one of the 5 Ways to Wellbeing; Connect, Take Notice, Keep Learning, Give and Be Active, building resilience and encouraging people to use proven tools to manage and maintain their mental health outside of the group.
+WINGS groups are structured peer support groups that focus on a specific activity each week to encourage people to engage in one of the 5 Ways to Wellbeing; Connect, Take Notice, Keep Learning, Give and Be Active, building resilience and encouraging people to use proven tools to manage and maintain their mental health outside of the group.